 Organic greenhouse fertilization is substantially more difficult than with a conventional greenhouse since organic fertilizers are not highly water soluble and the nitrogen is not readily available to the plants.
 Seabird guano (typically 12-10-2) is the most commonly used product and is predominately urea and contains very little plant available nitrate-N. Therefore, the N must be converted from urea to ammonium and then nitrate through natural processes that occur with variable rates in the anaerobic conditions present in greenhouse float bays.
-Seabird guano pellets are especially slow to dissolve so the process can be hastened by grinding the pellets to a powder and by soaking pellets in buckets of water to make a tea than can be periodically poured off into the float bays, research has been conducted to evaluate the aeration of bays to added oxygen to the water.
+Seabird guano pellets are especially slow to dissolve so the process can be hastened by grinding the pellets to a powder and by soaking pellets in buckets of water to make a tea than can be periodically poured off into the float bays.
+To overcome the detrimental effects of anaerobic conditions in float bays, research has been conducted to evaluate the aeration of bays to added oxygen to the water.
 Results have shown benefits of doing so by a practical means of effectively aerating large bays has not be determined.